Mississippi Literacy-Based Promotion Initiative

 In an effort to support schools in their literacy efforts, the MDE has deployed educators with expertise in literacy to a number of targeted schools across Mississippi.
-The MDE is not actively recruiting literacy coaches at this time.
-As implementation continues, additional recruitment may take place.
-Vacancies will be posted on the Curriculum and Instruction home page at www.mde.k12.ms.us/ci.
+The MDE is currently recruiting literacy coaches for projected deployment in January of 2015.
+The recruitment process will close on October 27, 2014.

 Questions may be directed to Dr. Kymyona Burk, K-3 Literacy Coordinator, and Dr. Tenette Smith, K-3 Assistant Literacy Coordinator, at 601-359-2586 or at Kymyona.email@example.com or Tenette.firstname.lastname@example.org.